Child Centred Play Therapy

-Leigh is also a counsellor for Child Centred Play Therapy (CCPT) which is centred around child lead play.
+Leigh is a counsellor who specialises in Child Centred Play Therapy

 “Birds fly, Fish Swim and Children Play”